DCOR-dev/ckanext-dcor_schemas/README.rst

 - Authorization (auth.py)

-  - allow all logged-in users to create datasets, labs, and collections
+  - allow all logged-in users to create datasets, circles, and collections
   - do not allow deleting datasets or resources unless they are drafts
   - allow purging of deleted datasets
   - do not allow adding resources to active datasets